+1080p/50?

-- 1 1080p/50 has finally arrived.
-It is an evolutionary, and more future-proof, HDTV image format, with 1920 pixel x 1080 lines and 50 frames progressively scanned.
+1 - 1080p/50 is an evolutionary, and more future-proof, HDTV image format, with 1920 pixel x 1080 lines and 50 frames progressively scanned

 It overcomes limitations of the 1080i/25 scanning format (resolution, interlace artefacts, lack of processing headroom) and the 720p/50 format (resolution).
-1080p/50 is supported today in many professional and consumer products and mainstream production devices will appear on the market soon.
-The EBU Strategic Programme SP-HIPS has investigated new studio compression formats and interfaces for 1080p/50 and has been actively encouraging the development of the 1080p/50 format. - 2 1080p/50 is quite similar to the 2k@48fps DCI/ISO format for digital cinema production and distribution
+1080p/50 can be the "future proof FULL HDTV" format.
+EBU Project Group P/HDTV, and the EBU Technology Management Committees, are actively encouraging the development of the 1080p/50 format.

+2 - 1080p/50 is quite similar to the 2k DCI/ISO format for digital cinema production and distribution

 This medium where it is largely used for movie drama, but it is also suitable for the fast action events often needed for television production.

-Furthermore it's the best choice for live cinema transmissions in 2D or stereoscopic 3D as well. - 3 Using 1080p/50 as a master HDTV production format allows very high quality 720p/50 and 1080i/25 to be easily derived for the short term of HDTV broadcasting Because of its vertical/temporal and spatial resolution, 1080p/50 is an ideal master format for any kind of HDTV production.
-Today, 1080p/50 professional equipment is available over the full production, contribution and distribution signal chain. - 4 EBU TECHNICAL recognises that manufacturers are investing in 1080p/50 equipment development.
+3 - Using 1080p/50 as a master format in production allows very high quality 720p/50 and 1080i/25 to be easily derived for the short term of HDTV broadcasting

+Because of its vertical/temporal and spatial resolution, 1080p/50 is an ideal master format for production.
+1080p/50 professional cameras and routers are available, but not all production equipment for a complete IT-based workflow is available yet...

+4 - EBU TECHNICAL recognises that manufacturers are investing in 1080p/50 equipment development

 One of the challenges is that the 1080p/50 signal requires a 3 Gbit/s baseband bit-rate: double that for 1080i/25 or 720p/50.
-'HD-SDI' interfaces are available, but care need to be taken with coaxial cable lengths and the mapping format.
+'HD-SDI' interfaces are available, but care need to be taken with coaxial cable lengths.
 Users might be advised to consider also alternative interfaces (optical HD-SDI or networks).
-Even Triax solutions are available today.
-(See EBU Report TR 002 'Advice on the use of 3 Gbit/s HD-SDI interfaces').

-5 1080p/50 production compression will require higher bit-rates than present HDTV formats For currently used HDTV formats (1080i/25, 720p/50 and 1080p/25), the latest production compression formats operate at bitrates between 50 Mbit/s (the 'long GOP' compression format) and 100 Mbit/s or more (the I frame formats) in the production environment.
+5 - 1080p/50 production compression will require higher bit-rates than present HDTV formats

+For currently used HDTV formats (1080i/25, 720p/50 and 1080p/25), the latest production compression formats operate at bitrates between 50 Mbit/s (the 'long GOP' compression format) and 100 Mbit/s or more (the I frame formats) in the production environment.
 For 1080p/50 a higher bit-rate will be required.
-The industry is now providing new compression systems, which maintain 1080p/50 quality in a multi-generation production environment.
-These compression formats were investigated by the EBU SP-HIPS project in the last year.
-(See EBU BPN 097, 098, 099).
+The industry needs to investigate which compression system, and what bit-rates, should be used to maintain 1080p/50 quality in a multi-generation production environment.
+EBU TECHNICAL encourages manufacturers to cooperate with EBU on compression formats, before products are introduced into the market.

-- 6 Broadcasters can distribute studio-to-studio and intra-studio (contribution networks) as well as produce in 1080p/50, and very soon use 1080p/50 for broadcasting itself New MPEG-4 H.264/AVC Level 4.2 encoders are available for contribution and distribution networks. - What bit-rate is required for broadcasting with MPEG-4 H.264/AVC?
+6 - Broadcasters can distribute studio-to-studio and intra-studio (contribution networks) as well as produce in 1080p/50, and some may eventually use 1080p/50 for broadcasting itself

+New MPEG-4 H.264/AVC Level 4.2 encoders are required for contribution networks.

+7 - What bit-rate is required for broadcasting with MPEG-4 H.264/AVC?